7 Mages

-7 Mages (Czech: Brány Skeldalu: 7 Mágů, literally Gates of Skeldal: 7 Mages) is a 2016 video game developed by Napoleon Games.
-It is the third installment in Gates of Skeldal series.
-7 Mages a tactical, turn-based game with that focuses on musical magic.
-Each character has a tune they can play to directly affect anyone within earshot.
+7 Mages (Czech: Brány Skeldalu: 7 Mágů, translated as Gates of Skeldal: 7 Mages) is a 2016 role-playing video game developed by Napoleon Games as the third installment in the Gates of Skeldal series.
+7 Mages is a tactical, turn-based game that focuses on musical magic.
+Each playable character possesses a tune that they can play to directly affect anyone within earshot.

 The story is an adaptation of Akira Kurosawa's benchmark film, Seven Samurai.

 Gameplay

 7 Mages is a dungeon crawler that features gameplay similar to the original Gates of Skeldal.
 The player moves squares in real-time, but battles are turn-based.
 Each mage has some specialization, such as being a warrior or archer.

-There are multiple types of magic, such as elemental magic and musical magic etc. Musical magic uses instruments, and its effect weakens with larger distances.
+There are multiple types of magic, such as elemental magic and musical magic.
+Musical magic uses instruments, and its effect weakens with larger distances.
 Magic can heal, refill mana, resurrect dead companions, etc.

 Reception

-7 Mages hold 90% at Metacritic.
+7 Mages' iOS version received universal acclaim, holding a 90% score at Metacritic.

-TouchArcade praised the game play.
-It noted the puzzles, though "its approach is probably not going to gel with everyone."
-Another praise was for the combat system and dungeon design.
-The story was noted to be a weaker part of the game.
+TouchArcade praised the gameplay.
+The reviewer praised its puzzles, although "its approach is probably not going to gel with everyone."
+Other positive comments were given on the combat system and dungeon design.
+The story was also noted to be a weaker part of the game.

-7 Mages won Czech Game of the Year Award for the Best story.
+7 Mages won the Czech Game of the Year Award for the Best story.